 These influencing factors include:

 And if it is too low, make the necessary adjustment to bring it within industry standards.
-When your total alkalinity is at the correct level, often times your pH will be at the correct range that it has to be at.
+When your total alkalinity is at the correct level, often times your pH level will be at its correct range that it has to be at.

 Whenever you achieve a pool or spa that is chemically balanced, the following characteristics are displayed.